- > Setting up a new iPhone from scratch with Move to iOS

 - > How to transfer music from Android to iPhone

 If you're an Android user thinking about moving to iPhone (or if you've already made the switch from Android to iOS), you may be concerned about transferring all your data - music, photos, videos, contacts, calendar and so on - and making sure nothing is lost in the process.
 Luckily you've come to the right place.

-Apple's Move to iOS Android app wirelessly transfers a user's "contacts, message history, camera photos and videos, web bookmarks, mail accounts, calendars, wallpaper, and DRM-free songs and books" from an Android phone to their new iPhone.
+Apple's Move to iOS Android app wirelessly transfers a user's "contacts, message history, camera photos and videos, web bookmarks, mail accounts, and calendars" from an Android phone to their new iPhone.

 You'll also be given some advice on apps.
 The switching process will suggest any free apps that were on your Android device and which are also available on Apple's App Store, helping you to quickly get back on your feet, but the paid-for apps you owned on Android will need to bought again for iOS, unfortunately.

 If you're starting afresh with a new iPhone, during the initial setup you'll see a page headed Apps & Data.
 On here is the option to Move Data from Android.
 Select this then go to your Android phone and install the Move to iOS app from the Google Play Store.

 Launch it, tap Continue, agree to the Terms & Conditions, allow the app access to contacts, messages and the other things it requests, then page entitled Find Your Code tap Next.

 Return to your iPhone and you should see a screen with the title Move from Android.
 Tap Continue and you will be presented with a code.
 Type this one into the Android app, select the data you want to move, then tap Next and the process should begin.